Skip to content

 Info

-Utility AI make decisions based on scores, not on conditions and the order of decisions like Behavior Trees and Finite State Machines.
+Utility AI make decisions based on scores, not on conditions and the order of decisions like BTs and FSMs.
 Therefore, there is no coupling between decisions, and they are independent of each other.

-Unlike Behavior Trees and Finite State Machines, the question a Utility-Based Agent need to answer is: What do I want to do the most right now?
+Unlike BTs and FSMs, the question a Utility-Based Agent need to answer is: What do I want to do the most right now?
 So for each decision, the agent needs to ask itself: How much do I want to take this decision at the moment?
 And depending on the answers, it assigns a score to each decision, compares all of those decisions to each other and select the best one with the highest score.

 As a result, the order of decisions is no longer important, you don’t need to worry about the conditions and order of decisions anymore.
 What matters to you is simply: What is the most important thing to do at the moment?
 For example, if the agent health is 30, the energy is 50, the distance to the enemy is 40, what does the agent want to do the most?